anyscale/templates/templates/endpoints_v2/README.md

 query(service_url, service_bearer_token)
 ```

-## Final words on RayLLM

-RayLLM makes it easy to offer OpenAI-compatible OSS LLM endpoints for applications.

-It provides a number of features that simplify LLM development, including:
-- An extensive suite of pre-configured open source LLMs.
-- An OpenAI-compatible REST API.

-As well as operational features for efficient scaling of LLM apps:
-- Optimizations such as continuous batching, quantization and streaming.
-- Production-grade autoscaling support, including scale-to-zero.
-- Native multi-GPU & multi-node model deployments.

-## Docs
+## What's next?

-Check out the [RayLLM docs](http://https://docs.anyscale.com/llms/serving/intro) to learn more about how you can serve your LLMs.
+* Check out the [RayLLM docs](http://https://docs.anyscale.com/llms/serving/intro) to learn more about how you can serve your LLMs.
+* Try the [fine-tuning template](../fine-tune-llm_v2/README.ipynb) to tune some LLMs for your use case.